 RIR-MAPLE is an organic-based thin-film deposition technique appropriate for polymeric optical coatings (such as anti-reflective coatings) and organic optoelectronic devices (such as solar cells).
 RIR-MAPLE is expected to improve the device performance of organic solar cells due to nanoscale domains of donor and acceptor materials that enhance charge separation of photogenerated excitons.

 In this project, the student will investigate the materials properties and device performance of organic solar cells deposited by RIR-MAPLE using atomic force microscopy, UV-visible absorption spectroscopy, photoluminescence spectroscopy, external quantum efficiency and solar cell fill factor measurements.

 Faculty contact: Adrienne D. Stiff-Roberts (firstname.lastname@example.org)

-An ideal candidate for this project would have some previous knowledge and experience in solid-state physics including carrier transport in semiconductors, previous knowledge and/or interest in nanomaterial development, and be comfortable with operating important tools.
-They should also be self-motivated and hold a high work-ethic in terms of commitment and follow-through.
+An ideal candidate for this project would have some previous knowledge and experience in solid-state physics including carrier transport in semiconductors, previous knowledge and/or interest in nanoelectronics and nanofabrication, and be competent in operating complex tools.
+They should also be self-motivated and maintain a strong work ethic in terms of commitment and follow-through.
 A collaborative, team player is a must for this project.